jesalmehta/jesalmehta.github.io/_explorations/poseable-mecha.md

 ![](/uploads/fusion360_2020-10-22_18-27-07.jpg)

 Fun times !
-The mechanics were figured out easily enough.
-The parts modelled in Fusion 360.
+The mechanics of the limbs and modularity were figured out easily enough.
+The parts were modeled in Fusion 360.
 The first cut 3D prints here came together well.
-But what I realised was that I am not a character designer.
+But what I realized was that I am not a character designer.
 So someone else will have to come and collaborate with me on this.

 But who wouldn't want a deadly mecha warrior posing like a toddler on their desk ?